taichi-dev/taichi/docs/export_kernels.rst

 The C backend of Taichi allows you to **export Taichi kernels to C source**.

-The exported Taichi program consists purely of C99 compatible sources and does not require Python.
-This allows you use the exported sources in a C/C++ project, or even call them from Javascript via Emscripten.
+The exported Taichi program consists purely of C99-compatible code and does not require Python.
+This allows you to use the exported code in a C/C++ project, or even to further compile it to Javascript/Web Assembly via Emscripten.

-Each C function corresponds to a Taichi kernel.
+Each C function corresponds to one Taichi kernel.
 For example, ``Tk_init_c6_0()`` may correspond to ``init()`` in ``mpm88.py``.

-Only the exported source is needed when copying or moving around the code, all of the required Taichi runtimes are included in that single C source file.
+The exported C code is self-contained for portability.
+Required Taichi runtime functions are included in the code.

-For example, this also allows commercial users to distribute their Taichi program in binary format by linking this file with their project.
+For example, this allows programmers to distribute Taichi programs in a binary format, by compiling and linking exported C code to their project.

 .. warning::

-    Currently, this feature is only officially supported on the C backend which is only released on **Linux** at this moment.
+    Currently, this feature is only officially supported on the C backend on Linux.
+In the future, we will support OS X and Windows.

 The workflow of exporting